tomeichlersmith/ldmx-cob/README.md

 # ldmx-cob

 Notes and helper scripts for working with LDMX COBs.
-Meant to be used as a bare repository.

 ## Setup
 Define where your `cob` working directory is going to be.